drazicmartin/cheat-sheet/AI/rl.md

 #### Off-policy vs On-policy
 Off-policy: using a different policy for acting (inference) and updating (training).<br>
 On-policy: using the same policy for acting and updating.

+## Deep Q-learning

+Deep Q-Learning: Method that trains a neural network to approximate, given a state, the different Q-values for each possible action at that state.
+It is used to solve problems when observational space is too big to apply a tabular Q-Learning approach.

+### Temporal Limitation
+Temporal Limitation is a difficulty presented when the environment state is represented by frames.
+A frame by itself does not provide temporal information.
+In order to obtain temporal information, we need to stack a number of frames together.

+### Phases of Deep Q-Learning:

+- Sampling: Actions are performed, and observed experience tuples are stored in a replay memory.
+- Training: Batches of tuples are selected randomly and the neural network updates its weights using gradient descent.

+### Solutions to stabilize Deep Q-Learning:

+- **Experience Replay**: A replay memory is created to save experiences samples that can be reused during training.
+This allows the agent to learn from the same experiences multiple times.
+Also, it helps the agent avoid forgetting previous experiences as it gets new ones.

+- **Random sampling** from replay buffer allows to remove correlation in the observation sequences and prevents action values from oscillating or diverging catastrophically.

+- **Fixed Q-Target**: In order to calculate the Q-Target we need to estimate the discounted optimal Q-value of the next state by using Bellman equation.
+The problem is that the same network weights are used to calculate the Q-Target and the Q-value.
+This means that everytime we are modifying the Q-value, the Q-Target also moves with it.
+To avoid this issue, a separate network with fixed parameters is used for estimating the Temporal Difference Target.
+The target network is updated by copying parameters from our Deep Q-Network after certain C steps.

+- **Double DQN**: Method to handle overestimation of Q-Values.
+This solution uses two networks to decouple the action selection from the target Value generation:
+    - DQN Network to select the best action to take for the next state (the action with the highest Q-Value)
+    - Target Network to calculate the target Q-Value of taking that action at the next state.
+This approach reduces the Q-Values overestimation, it helps to train faster and have more stable learning.

 # Sources
 - https://huggingface.co/learn/deep-rl-course